Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Numerical Experiments with Stationary Arrivals

 \subsection{Finite-server Systems}

 In this subsection, we validate the refined alpha safety rule through numerical simulations of finite-server queueing systems.
 The experimental setup mirrors that of Section~\ref{sec:inf-ser-sym}.
 Here, we focus on estimating the delay probability $\pr(Q_\lambda^{(n)}(t) > n)$, rather than the tail probability of the number-in-system of an infinite-server queueing system.
-Figures~\ref{figsim120}, \ref{fig:sim-finite-server-med}, and \ref{figsim121} present results for $\lambda=150,600$, and $2400$, respectively.
+Figures~\ref{figsim121} present results for $\lambda=2400$.
+Additional results (for $\lambda=150$ and $600$) are provided in Section~\ref{sec:add-res-Sec6}.
 We have the following findings.

-The refined and basic alpha safety rules under $\mathcal{M}_5$ demonstrate contrasting performance.
-The refined alpha safety rule achieves its design objective, producing delay probabilities that match the target level across all settings, with negligible deviation even for small systems ($\lambda=100$).
-In contrast, the basic alpha safety rule consistently produces delay probabilities exceeding the target level due to its reliance on infinite-server approximation.
-As detailed in Section~\ref{sec:staff_refine}, this approximation systematically underestimates delay probabilities in finite-server systems, resulting in under-staffing.
+The refined and basic alpha safety rules under $\mathcal{M}_5$ show contrasting performance.
+The refined alpha safety rule achieves its design objective, producing delay probabilities that match the target across all settings, with negligible deviations even for small systems ($\lambda=150$, Figure~\ref{figsim120}).
+In contrast, the basic alpha safety rule produces delay probabilities exceeding the target because it relies on infinite-server approximation.
+As detailed in Section~\ref{sec:staff_refine}, this approximation tends to underestimate delay probabilities in finite-server systems, resulting in under-staffing.

-The staffing rules under $\mathcal{M}_1$ through $\mathcal{M}_4$ perform consistently with infinite-server system experiments in Section~\ref{sec:inf-ser-sym}.
+The staffing rules under $\mathcal{M}_1$ through $\mathcal{M}_4$ perform consistently with infinite-server results in Section~\ref{sec:inf-ser-sym}.
 The square-root safety rules ($\mathcal{M}_1$ and $\mathcal{M}_4$) exhibit significant under-staffing that intensifies with system scale.
-For example, when $\varepsilon=0.05$, delay probabilities increase from approximately $0.3$ to $0.4$ to $0.5$ as $\lambda$ increases from $150$ to $600$ to $2400$ (Figures~\ref{figsim120}--\ref{figsim121}, left pane).
+For example, when $\varepsilon=0.05$, delay probabilities increase from approximately $0.3$ to $0.4$ to $0.5$ as $\lambda$ increases from $150$ to $600$ to $2400$ (Figures~\ref{figsim120}, \ref{fig:sim-finite-server-med}, and \ref{figsim121}, left pane).
 This pattern reflects these rules' failure to account for dispersion scaling by Taylor's law.